WebFiori/framework/README.md

 ## Key Features
 * Theming and the ability to create multiple UIs for the same web page using any CSS or JavaScript framework.
 * Support for routing that makes the ability of creating search-engine-friendly links an easy task.
-* Creation of web APIs that supports JSON, data filtering and validation.
+* Creation of web services (or APIs) that supports JSON, data filtering and validation.
 * Basic support for MySQL schema and query building.
 * Lightweight.
 The total size of framework core files is less than 3 megabytes.
 * Access management by assigning system user a set of privileges.
 * The ability to create and manage multiple sessions at once.
-* Support for creating and sending nice-looking emails in a simple way by using SMTP protocol.
+* Support for creating and sending nice-looking HTML emails in a simple way by using SMTP protocol.
 * Autoloading of user defined classes.
-* The ability to create automatic tasks and let them run in specific time using CRON.
+* The ability to create background tasks and let them run in specific time using CRON.
 * Well-defined file upload and file handling sub-system.
 * Building and manipulating the DOM of a web page using PHP language.
 * Basic support for running the framework throgh CLI.
+* Ability to implement custom CLI commands.

 ## Problems Solved
 One of the things that any developer cares about any software project is the problem or problems it solves.
 As for WebFiori framework, It can help in solving the following problems: